MaheshTK/MaheshTK.github.io/_posts/2016-08-05-viewing-metadata-of-pdf-files.markdown

 It can be placed in system folder (usually C:\Windows folder) after renaming the executable from `exiftool(‑k).exe` to `exiftool.exe` to allow it to be run by typing `exiftool` at the command line.

 Once done, fire commandline and start using Exiftool.
 I prefer to to open the desired folder in explorer, and then right click while holding SHIFT key.
-Then from context menu, select 'open command line here'.
+Then from context menu, select *open command line here*.

 ## Using Exiftool for viewing pdf metadata